nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_condition.md

 ## Overview ##
 This section details the design approach using FHIR Resources to support the PRSB heading model for a condition list.
 The condition Resource is referenced via the List Resource.
+Implementation guidance on diagnoses from the discharge summary PRSB standard:
+The discharge summary should inform the GP of the main diagnosis / diagnoses that were important during the admission (or symptom(s) if no diagnosis), including any new diagnosis that came to light during the admission.
+When a diagnosis has not yet been made, the most granular clinical concept with the highest level of certainty should be recorded.
+This may be a problem, symptom, sign, or test result, and may evolve over time, as a conventional diagnosis is reached.
+For example, ‘dyspepsia’ may be the diagnosis when a patient first presents with indigestion, upgraded to 'gastric ulcer' when this is found at endoscopy, and 'gastric cancer' when biopsies reveal this.
+'Co-morbidities' should be recorded as separate diagnoses.
+For example, dementia may be recorded as a primary diagnosis by a psycho-geriatrician, but as a co-morbidity where a patient is admitted for a hip replacement.
+Unconfirmed or excluded diagnoses should not be recorded in structured code.

 ## Resources Used for Profile Design ##
 The following FHIR Resources are profiled to create the condition list.